-A Home Improvement Contract in California is required by law to contain the following elements:
+A Home Improvement Contract in California must be:

-- A California Home Improvement Contract must be in writing and must be signed by all parties to the contract.
+- In writing and must be signed by all parties to the contract.

-- The Home Improvement Contract must be legible and all printed forms must also be legible.
+- Legible and all printed forms must also be legible.

-- The Home Improvement Contract must be in at least 10-point font, and headings must be in at least 10-point bold
+- Written at least 10-point font, and headings must be in at least 10-point bold.

 - The only payment that a contractor may require or accept prior to the actual work subject to the payment being completed is a down payment.